ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety: System Design

 This procedure ensures that $\mathbf{R}$ is a valid rotation matrix in $\mathrm{SO}(3)$, providing a consistent alignment between the LiDAR and headset coordinate frames.

-\subsection{Off Field-of-View Target Pointer}
+\subsection{Off Field-Of-View Target Pointer}

 In real-world scenarios, vehicles or VRUs posing a collision risk may fall outside the headset user field of view (FoV).
-To address this limitation, the ARCAS incorporates a directional pointer cue to alert the user to off-screen targets approaching or in potential collision path.
-These cues help the AR headset users identify threats and respond accordingly, even when visual occlusions or limited FoV prevent direct line-of-sight.

-To determine whether a target lies outside the FoV, the system computes the angle between the headset user forward-facing direction vector and the vector pointing from the ego user to the moving target.
+To address this limitation, ARCAS incorporates a directional pointer cue to alert the user to off-screen targets approaching or in potential collision path.
+These cues help the AR headset users identify threats and respond accordingly, even when visual occlusions or limited FoV prevent direct line of sight.
+To determine whether a target lies outside the FoV (106°), the system computes the angle between the headset user forward-facing direction vector and the vector pointing from the ego user to the moving target.
 If this angle exceeds a predefined FoV threshold, a directional pointer is activated and displayed at the screen edge to indicate the target's direction.
 Otherwise, no pointer is rendered, assuming the user can see the target directly.
 This approach is inspired by video games, where off-screen objects are represented as markers pointing toward their relative direction in a top-down or first-person view.